sylhare/sylhare.github.io/_posts/2021/2021-12-06-Apollo-graphql-mutations.md

 Let's have a look at mutations! 🔭

 The type `Mutation` is where you stack all of your [mutations][1] in GraphQL.
-The basic mechanism stay the same as queries, so if you have read the [Apollo 🚀 and GraphQL]({% post_url 2021/2021-07-26-Apollo-and-graphql %}) and the [Advanced 🛰 Apollo Graphql queries]({% post_url 2021/2021-11-06-Advance-apollo-graphql-queries %}) article, you should be all set!
+The basic mechanism stay the same as queries, so if you have read the [Apollo 🚀 and GraphQL][20] and the [Advanced 🛰 Apollo Graphql queries][21] article, you should be all set!

 ## Definitions